In Memoriam: Mark Hollis (1955-2019)

 Perhaps the purest example of Hollis‘ eventual theory of music is his 1998 self-titled solo album.
 Appearing after the dissolution of Talk Talk in 1993 and the subsequent five years of silence from Hollis, the album was probably Hollis‘ most expansive and also his quietest.
 Relying on his voice, delicate keyboard parts and expansive use of the orchestra, the album is staggeringly beautiful.

 Hollis was meticulous and involved in the production and sound engineering of the album and his approach is designed to increase the sense of intimacy.
 His decision to mic musicians incredibly closely allows you to hear elements such as the sound of the musicians breathing and the special emphasis placed on the most subtle elements of the music.
-The result is some of the most staggeringly beautiful and personal music ever put to tape and is best experienced in a quiet room through a good set of headphones.
+The result is some of the most staggeringly gorgeous and personal music ever put to tape and is best experienced in a quiet room through a good set of headphones.

 Following the album, Hollis contributed keyboards to a song on UNKLE‘s debut LP, Psyence Fiction, (he subsequently had his credit removed from later pressings of the album) and quietly retired from the music business to spend time with his family, apparently never looking back.
 25 years long years of silence followed and now Mark Hollis will be silent forever.
 RIP.